-esa INTEGRAL Doc.No: INTG-AO-0001 Issue: Issue 1.0 INTG-AO-00014
+Cesa INTEGRAL Doc.No: INTG-AO-00028

-INTEGRAL Issue 1.0
+6000 INTEGRAL Issue: Issue 1.0

-Overview, Policies and Date: 5 March 2018
+6 62a Overview, Policies and Date: 2 March 2020

-Procedures Page: 25 of 51
+Procedures Page: 24 of 51

-ToO or other high-priority observations.
-The PS will define the priorities and inform the proposer of his decision about the implementation of the ToO request.
+observations.
+The PS will define the priorities and inform the proposer of the decision about the implementation of the ToO request.
 ToO requests accepted for scheduling will be communicated by ISOC to the scientific community.

 The submission of a ToO proposal requesting a large amount of observing time, exceeding 1 Ms, e.g., for supernovae (see, however, Section 4.1.5) or Novae, is valid and technically possible.
 Indeed, similar proposals have been approved in the past, but note that they can significantly impact the AO programme.
-Due to the exposure time exceeding 1 Ms, these could be considered as a "Key Programme" (see Section 4.1.2).
-However, the INTEGRAL notion of Key Programmes does not include ToO observations.
-Fast transient events, such as Gamma-ray bursts (GRBs) or public Gravitational-Wave (GW) and Ultra-High Energy Neutrino (UHEN) events, can be considered as a subset of ToO events (see Section 4.1.6 and 5.3).
+Fast transient events, such as Gamma-ray bursts (GRBs) or public Gravitational-Wave (GW) and Ultra-High Energy Neutrino (UHEN) events, can be considered as a subset of ToO events (see Sections 4.1.6 and 5.3).